angelo-casciani/conv_prod_sys/README.md

 The framework is designed to provide grounded and interpretable answers to natural language requests concerning a production process, i.e., the representation of the activities performed within a production system.
 It achieves this through the integration of a *Conversational Layer* and a *Reasoning Layer*.
 The former tackles the formulation of the problem to be fed to the Reasoning Layer and the interpretation of the results in response to the user.
 The latter exploits either a digital twin simulating the production process or a formal verifier reasoning on its automaton or process mining module exracting data directly from an event log.
 Therefore, the approach assumes the availability of an event log allowing the extraction of the simulation parameters to build the digital twin and the automaton modeling the production process.
 The first one is obtained through an *Extractor* that mines the needed information to build the production system's digital twin, while the second one is provided by a domain expert.
 Both are not LLM-generated to ensure their correctness.

-As illustrated in the Figure, the Conversational Layer includes a set of LLMs: the *Gateway LLM*, which routes the user’s questions, and the *Translator LLMs* for *Simulation*, *Verification* and *Process Mining*, which translate these requests into machine-readable representations compatible with the corresponding reasoners' syntax.
+As illustrated in the Figure, the Conversational Layer includes a set of LLMs: the *Gateway LLM*, which routes the user’s questions, and the *Encoder LLMs* for *Production Simulation*, *Predictive Maintenance*, *Verification* and *Process Mining*, which translate these requests into machine-readable representations compatible with the corresponding reasoners' syntax.

 ## Structure of the repository